-Additionally, rather than opening as a brand new business, you may wish to become part of a home daycare agency.
+Additionally, rather than opening as a brand new business, you may wish to become part of a home-based childcare center agency.
 This would mean more help starting up and getting children enrolled, but less profit overall because the agency will take a commission of sales.

-There are many costs involved with starting a home daycare.
+There are many costs involved with starting a home-based childcare center.
 Toys, mats, first aid kits, cleaning supplies, binders, markers, paper, food, software, insurance, registering your business, advertising…all the little things begin to add up.

 Hopefully you already have enough funding saved up, but chances are you will need to do some outside fundraising.

 Aspiring entrepreneurs usually start off asking friends and family to invest in their business.
 This can be just a simple loan, or you may offer a percentage of your business in exchange for their funding (especially if they are providing a large amount).

 You can also check with your bank to see if you can be approved for a business loan.
 These will often have notable interest rates, however, so make sure that you will be able to repay these loans in a timely manner without it impacting your business too much.

 As a child care provider and small business, you may be eligible for local grants or subsidies.
 Check your local, state/provincial or federal websites to see what is available of new child care businesses.
 You may be able to get a substantial portion of your funding just by applying to these programs, which can also help you lower your enrollment costs to help benefit parents as well.

 Name and branding